JohnPHogan/FullStackProject2/README.md

 This project assumes a postgres database that has already been configured with a database called tournament.
-The tournament.sql file contains the SQL commands necessary to create the tables needed in order for the project to work.
+The tournament.sql file contains the SQL commands necessary to create the database and the tables needed in order for the project to work.

 From the command line, type in the following: